Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Speech & Vocalizations

-As we mentioned earlier, the Crimson Bellied Conure has soft and pleasing vocalizations unless it feels left out or ignored.
-In most cases, these birds are one of the quieter conures that you can purchase, making them a great choice for small apartments and children.
-It makes more frequent chirps when it is having fun and tends to mimic sounds it hears in the house, like alarm clocks, doorbells, television melodies, and even the dog barking.
+The Crimson Bellied Conure has soft and pleasing vocalizations unless it feels left out or ignored.
+In most cases, these birds are one of the quieter conures that you can purchase, making it a great choice for small apartments and children.
+It makes more frequent chirps when it is having fun and tends to mimic sounds that it hears in the house, like alarm clocks, doorbells, television melodies, and even the dog barking.
 Your bird might even learn a few words to say to you.divider-bird

 Crimson Bellied Conure Colors and Markings